-- 71. In 2001 the UK Government obtained clearance under the EU State Aid Regulations for £180 million to enable the Urban Network Reinvention programme and between 2010 and 2017 the Government allocated £2 billion to fund the Post Office's modernisation and transformation programme, which included investing £20m in more than 3000 community branches.
+- 71. In 2001 the UK Government obtained clearance under the EU State Aid Regulations for a payment of £180 million to enable the Urban Network Reinvention programme, and between 2010 and 2017 the Government allocated £2 billion to fund the Post Office's modernisation and transformation programme, which included investing £20m in more than 3000 community branches.
 [Note for WBD / Counsel Does state aid prohibit what Post Office can and cannot do?
 Can someone ask Andrij about this?] - 72.
 What other statutory requirements are directly placed on Post Office other than network access?
 Managing public money?
 Procurement rules?
 Rod any thoughts on this? - 73.
-Beyond direct regulatory requirement, the wide range of products offered by Post Office means that it encounters considerable regulations specific to those clients.
-Not all those regulations apply directly to Post Office; some apply to its clients, who then flow down those obligations, or at least mandate steps to implement their obligations, in their contracts with Post Office.
-[Rod - disclosure risk] I set out below a few examples of how regulations affect Post Office's business.

-- 74. Foreign exchange transactions are a high risk area for money laundering and fraud.
+Beyond regulatory requirements applying to Post Office as a whole, the wide range of products offered by Post Office means that it encounters considerable regulations specific to those products or Clients.
+Not all those regulations apply directly to Post Office; some apply to its clients, and are then reflected in their contracts with Post Office.
+[Rod disclosure risk] I set out below a few examples of how regulations affect Post Office's business. - 74.
+Foreign exchange transactions are a high risk area for money laundering and fraud.
 Post Office is required to [what?... obtain proof of identity of the customer before conducting a transaction.
 It also does not allow FX transactions to be conducted by cheque due to the risk of fraud / default on payment.
 Post Office has a hotline for branches to call in the event that they suspect money laundering by a customer.] - 75.
 There are statutory and international restrictions on sending "dangerous goods" through Royal Mail postal services unless specially marked.
-11 Royal Mail requires Post Office, and therefore its Postmasters, to comply with those restrictions. - 76.
+Royal Mail requires Post Office, and therefore its Postmasters, to comply with those restrictions. - 76.
 [Please can we insert 2-3 more regulatory examples?
 I'd like one about Telcoms products if possible, because we haven't mentioned those yet.
 Also something from a financial service perspective.]